abrasumente233/mpsign/README.md

   -v --version          Show version.
   --without-verifying   Do not verify BDUSS.
   --bduss               Your Baidu BDUSS.
+  --username            Your Baidu ID
-  --user                Your convenient use ID.
+  --user                Your mpsign ID.
   --delay=<second>      Delay for every single bar [default: 3].
 ```